‘ON WINGS OF WASTE’ – THE 10 PER CENT SOLUTION

 Here is a quick 2min video featuring Pilot Jeremy Rowsell and Sir David Attenborough to further explain this historic flight from Australia to London in a small single engine plane fuelled from refined plastics pulled directly from the ocean.

 Unlike fuels for other vehicles, the most common aviation fuel – avgas – still contains lead which is toxic and damaging to the environment.
-So the benefits of the flight are twofold.
-It represents a breakthrough in fuel technology, helping to clean up end of life plastics whilst also generating a globally sustainable energy source.
+So the benefits of the flights are twofold.
+They represent a breakthrough in fuel technology, helping to clean up end of life plastics whilst also generating a globally sustainable energy source.

 The On Wings of Waste flight is an ambitious and unique project to raise awareness about plastic waste and to highlight its potential benefits as a new source of fuel.
 The initial plan to fly half way across the world using fuel derived from plastic waste, stemmed from Jeremy’s fascination with the 1930’s pioneering aviators; their incredible, often dangerous, journeys, their tales of survival and their desire to break new records.
 What Jeremy shares with the pilots of yesteryear is the determination and tenacity to make a difference in the world, to help pioneer change and inform the world.
-His flight from San Francisco to Anchorage is the precursor to more ambitious ‘plastic’ fuel tests.
+His flights in Australia are the precursor to more ambitious ‘plastic’ fuel tests.

 Jeremy began his career as a pilot when he was aged 15 and in his time as a pilot he has flown aerobatics, volunteered for the Royal Flying Doctors service and undertaken a series of adventures in single engine aeroplanes.